Trial begins in lawsuit over missing woman’s murdered sons

 Her body has never been found.

 Josh Powell moved to Washington state with the two boys but battled with his wife’s parents over custody of the children.
-A state judge allowed him to have supervised visits, during which he locked the social worker out and killed the children.
+A state judge allowed him to have supervised visits.

 The Coxes’ attorney, Anne Bremner, said the state Department of Social and Health Services should have known Josh Powell was a danger to the boys, in part because they witnessed what happened during the midnight camping trip.